MarcScheib/aurelia-notify/doc/Intro.md

 ## Configuration Parameters

 The **aurelia-notification** plugin provides the following configuration parameters:
+- `append`
+  - Specifies whether notifications should be appended to the `notificationHost` instead of inserted as the first element.
+  - **Default**: false
 - `notificationHost`
-  - Specifies to which DOM element the created notification will be attached.
+  - Specifies to which DOM element the created notification will be attached to.
   - **Default**: document.body
 - `timeout`
   - Specifies the duration of the notification visibility.
 After the timeout, the notification is removed automatically if the user is not closing it.
 If zero is specified, the notification can only be cleared manually by the user.